moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/concurrency_limit_middleware/_index.md

 We need to ensure that we always check these in the correct order:

+1. Scope limit
-1. Global limit (with or without the key)
+1. Worker limit
 1. Argument-based limiting

 We'll probably need to process all queues with a specific prefix in `ConcurrencyLimit::ResumeWorker` as opposed to the current approach where